MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Fixed asset tracking is the process of recording and monitoring the information of the assets owned by an organization.
 Some of the benefits of fixed asset tracking are:

-- Increased efficiency and productivity: By knowing where the assets are and how they are performing, organizations can allocate them to the right tasks and projects, avoid duplication and wastage, and plan for future needs
+- Increased efficiency and productivity: By knowing where the assets are and how they are performing, organizations can allocate them to the right tasks and projects, avoid duplication and wastage, and plan for future needs.

-- Reduced expenses and losses: By tracking the depreciation and maintenance of the assets, organizations can avoid overpaying taxes and insurance, reduce repair and replacement costs, and prevent theft and damage
+- Reduced expenses and losses: By tracking the depreciation and maintenance of the assets, organizations can avoid overpaying taxes and insurance, reduce repair and replacement costs, and prevent theft and damage.

 - Enhanced compliance and accountability: By maintaining accurate records of the assets, organizations can comply with legal and financial requirements, audit standards, and industry best practices.
-They can also assign responsibility and ownership to the employees who use the assets and monitor their usage
+They can also assign responsibility and ownership to the employees who use the assets and monitor their usage.

 ### Asset transfer